matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 Here's a few takeaways to summarize what we've seen:

 - you can define many authentication schemes, whose handlers contain the actual authentication code
-- if you choose a default authentication scheme...
+- if a default authentication scheme is set, either manually or automatically...
   - the authentication handler will be called at each request, no matter what
   - to actually enforce authorization, use `RequireAuthorization()` or `[Require]`
   - to selectively disable authorization where already enabled, use `[AllowAnonymous]`
-- if you don't set a default scheme...
+- if a default scheme is not set...
   - you must explicitly choose an authentication scheme when enabling authorization, with `[Require(AuthenticationSchemes = "...")]`
   - the authentication handler will then be run only where you enabled authorization
   - to simplify the syntax and simply use `[Authorize]`, define a default authorization policy at startup